phenotypic/homebridge-nodemcu-relay/README.md

 }
 ```

 15. And that's it!
-The `config.json` example above will simply turn the relay either on or off depending on what you request.
-If you want to do some other sort of action with the relay such as a simple momentary pulse, read the [Available Features](#available-features) section below.
+The `config.json` example above will simply turn the relay either on or off depending on what you request due to the fact that `SWITCH` is listed as the action.
+If you want to do some other sort of action with the relay such as a momentary pulse, read the [Available Features](#available-features) section below.

 ## Wiring